-Burden of disease measures the impact of different diseases or injuries on a population.
-It combines the years of healthy life lost due to living with illhealth (non-fatal burden) with the years of life lost due to dying prematurely (fatal burden) to give a total burden reported using the disability-adjusted life years (DALYs) measure.
+Burden of disease measures the impact of different diseases or injuries on a population, including both physical and mental ill health and substance use disorders.
+It combines the years of healthy life lost due to living with ill-health (non-fatal burden) with the years of life lost due to dying prematurely (fatal burden) to give a total burden reported using the disability-adjusted life years (DALYs) measure.
 Chronic disease accounted for a substantial proportion of the burden of disease in Perth North PHN.
-The Western Australian Burden of Disease Study 2015 (Department of Health Western Australia, 2021b) indicated that in the East Metropolitan and North Metropolitan regions respectively, cancer (33% and

-35%) and cardiovascular diseases (21% and 20%) made up more than half of the fatal disease burden (YLL), while musculoskeletal (24% and 25%) and respiratory (11% and 10%) conditions accounted for more than a third of the non-fatal burden (YLD) in each region.
+The Western Australian Burden of Disease Study 2015 (Department of Health Western Australia, 2021) indicated that in the East Metropolitan and North Metropolitan regions respectively, cancer (33% and 35%) and cardiovascular diseases (21% and 20%) made up more than half of the fatal disease burden (YLL), while musculoskeletal (24% and 25%) and respiratory (11% and 10%) conditions accounted for more than a third of the non-fatal burden (YLD) in each region.

-In both regions, the leading cause of disease burden for males was coronary heart disease and for females was back pain and problems (Department of Health Western Australia, 2021b).
+In both regions, the leading cause of disease burden for males was coronary heart disease and for females was back pain and problems (Department of Health Western Australia, 2021).
 In the East Metropolitan region, COPD was the third leading cause of disease burden for both males and females.
 However, in the North Metropolitan region, COPD ranked second for males but only sixth for females.
 In both regions, males had higher rates of coronary heart disease, COPD, lung cancer, and type 2 diabetes, while females had higher rates of back pain/problems, osteoarthritis, and asthma.